jsha/caa-simplification/draft-ietf-lamps-rfc6844bis.md

 issuer.

-A Certification Authority MUST NOT issue certificates for any Domain that contains a CAA critical property for an unknown or unsupported property tag that for which the issuer critical flag is set.
+A Certification Authority MUST NOT issue certificates for any domain name that contains a CAA critical property for an unknown or unsupported property tag that for which the issuer critical flag is set.